PixelXII/squirrelbot/README.md

 # squirrelbot
-Social Discord bot for when the chat is dead
+Social Discord bot for Discord Hack Week.

+by `kia#5469`